• Home

 - A dues paying or life member of the Penn State Alumni Association and live in Hampton Roads

-To become involved reviewing applicants, email Donna Bell at dbellpsu@gmail.com and be prepared to be impressed with the quality and variety of local students attending PSU!
+To become involved reviewing applications, email Donna Bell at dbellpsu@gmail.com and be prepared to be impressed with the quality and variety of local students attending PSU!

 Our endowed scholarship was originally funded through a contribution by the Anderson family.
 The merit scholarships are sustained by member contributions.